They invented OxyContin

 Kurt Cole Eidsvig is an artist and poet.
 His work has appeared in Hanging Loose, Slipstream, Borderlands, Main Street Rag, and other journals.

-Artwork, entitled “Tourniquet”, by the poet.
+Artwork, entitled “Tourniquet”, by the author.